giulange/rstudio-classroom/README.md

  02. In case of issues with a Student not able to access the session, follow instructions given [here](https://community.rstudio.com/t/rstudio-server-error-occurred-during-transmission/84258), that is:

+ **LATEST:**
+   1. enter the docker
+   2. go to user home
+   3. mv folders according to the following

+      Choose which directory or directories to rename, via the command

+      ```
+      sudo mv /home/user1/.local/share/rstudio /home/user1/.local/share/rstudio-old
+      ```

+      for example.
+This table shows the impact of the directory removal.

+      Location	                When deleted
+      ~/.config/rstudio/	All user settings (Global Options) lost ~/.local/share/rstudio/	All open files, tabs, and sessions deleted

+      In most cases, you will only need to rename the `.local/share/rstudio` directory to clear out the sessions, and the user settings are retained.
+      Rename both directories to mimic a fresh installation for that user.

+ OLD-FASHIONED:
    1. enter the docker
    2. go to user home, e.g. cd /home/Gaspare.Abate
    3. mv the .rstudio folder to .rstudio_old